igorkasyanchuk/rails_performance/README.md

 It allows you to track:

-- throughput report (see amount of requests per minute)
+- throughput report (see amount of RPM (requests per minute))
 - an average response time
 - the slowest controllers & actions
-- duration of total time spent per request, views rendering, DB execution
+- total duration of time spent per request, views rendering, DB
+- SQL queries, rendering log in recent requests
-- simple crash reports
+- simple 500-crashes reports

 All data is stored in local Redis and not sent to 3rd party servers.